Sadmountain/MVP-text-embeddings-viz/README.md

 The review question for this dataset is:
 The course, i.e., trajectory, of post-traumatic stress symptoms (PTSS) differs widely, with most trauma-exposed individuals being either resilient or quickly recovering from initial symptoms, while for a subgroup of individuals PTSS are severe and may persist for years.

+5. Run the data_preparation.py file for adding the authors column

-5. Run the Streamlit app:
+6. Run the Streamlit app:
     ```sh
     streamlit run main_app.py
     ```